maki3000/ip-location-redirect/README.md

-# Wordpress - IP location redirect
+# WordPress - IP location redirect

 ## description
 choose countries and redirect depending on their IP address

+## setup
+this plugin is intended to work on a WordPress multisite with the same data on each site added to the plugin. the plugin may work in a different setup, but untested

 ## testing
 - only tested with Wordpress 6.4.2